-Nakshatras in Astrology have exclusive system of prediction which is based on the position of the moon in a given constellation in Vedic astrology.
+Since ancient times, the Moon was looked for calculating time and connecting to the stars.
 In the Vedic system of Astrology, the 27 constellations are the key to understanding celestial influences on the planet.
 These 27 constellations are actually the 27 Nakshatras.
 Vedic or Hindu astrology offers a most powerful analytical technique which is based on the Nakshatra of a person at the time of birth.
 The zodiac is divided into 12 signs and 27 constellations.
 Each covers 13 degrees and 20 minutes of the zodiac.
 Each Nakshatra is defined as the head of a specific group of stars.

 Concept of Nakshatras

 Several interesting legends are associated with Nakshatras in Astrology.
-As per the Hindu mythology, Moon had married all 27 daughters of king Dakshan, who are the star constellations in the sky.
+As per the Hindu mythology, Chandra or Moon had married all 27 daughters of King Daksha, who are the star constellations in the sky.
 He used to spend more time with his beloved queen Rohini and because of this reason his other wives complained to their father.
-In spite of the repeated interference of king Dakshan Moon did not change his habit.
+In spite of the repeated interference of King Daksha, Moon did not change his habit.
 Finally the king lost his cool and cursed the Moon.
 As a result, the size of Moon started diminishing.
 All the gods intervened and requested the king to withdraw the curse.
-King Dakshan then assured that if Moon visits all his wives, he would recover his lost strength for half a month.
+King Daksha then assured that if Moon visits all his wives, he would recover his lost strength for half a month.
 Thus, this is stated as the reason why Moon visits all the 27 constellations during a month.

 Classification of Nakshatras

-- liberation from birth and death, sex, caste, species and so on.
+Nakshatras are classified in several ways and the classification is made according to basic attribute.
+The primary motivation is Kama - sensual desires; Artha - material desires; Dharma - living life based on spiritual principles; Moksha - liberation from birth and death, sex, caste, species and so on.
 They are primarily revealed by their presiding deities, ruling planets and their symbolic form.